-But the turning point came when one night, in a fragile moment, I asked myself this question … how much do I believe God when He says to trust Him?
+The turning point came when one night, in a fragile moment, I asked myself this question … how much do I believe God when He says to trust Him?

 Let your hearts not be troubled nor be afraid. ~ John 14:27

 Did I truly believe I could be free from fear?
 It soon became my heart’s cry to know God’s peace, no matter what my future held.
 And slowly, He began to answer this prayer, though not as quickly as I would have liked.
-Eventually, hope returned to my broken spirit.
+Eventually, hope returned to my spirit.

 It has taken nearly seven years to understand that wellness is not just about fighting infections and environmental toxins and eating super cleanly –it’s also a journey of trusting God to repair your spirit, to right your thoughts, to know His peace in your fears.
 Emerging medical science is seeing this more, that we are not just a bunch of cells and organ systems … our emotions and thoughts, and the condition of our spirit play a part in our wellness.
 As much as I yearned for physical wholeness, I realize now, I carried deeper wounds from my sins, pride, and fear.

 Like many of you, I have learned to trust God through tear-filled eyes over the years.
 It’s not easy – but I’ve been reminded again that Christ always draws near to the broken who seek Him.
 He never forsakes us.
 He loves us more than we can imagine.
-He showed that by giving up His life on the cross, so that we may have a new life through Him.

 God’s grace has truly sustained and brought me to a place of healing.
-Today I rely on natural therapies and a nourishing diet, and it has been doing wonders.
+Today I rely on natural therapies and a nourishing diet, and it has been doing wonders!
 Through all the triumphs and setbacks, I am living well again, and I’ve come a long way.